What paid family and sick leave does Connecticut require in 2026?

 The private plan works best for stable Connecticut workforces of 100-plus employees with multi-year below-average claim history and operational capacity to manage a carrier relationship.
 For smaller employers, the state plan's simplicity wins.
 Multi-state employers running Connecticut as one piece of a larger US payroll typically stay in the state plan to avoid building Connecticut-specific carrier tooling.

-$599 / employee / month flat, Zero FX
+from $599 / employee / month flat, Zero FX

 The employee's 0.5 percent deduction, any private-plan premium, and any voluntary employer top-up policy pass through at cost, itemised on the invoice.
 No markup on statutory cost.
 No setup fees.
 No exit fees.
+Use the Employer Cost Calculator to model the full Connecticut employer cost before you commit.

 Statutory employer cost passes through itemised on every invoice.
 Zero FX mark-up.